 I am currently in my fourth year of an undergraduate degree in International Relations and Psychology at the University of St Andrews.
 My Laidlaw research project was (coincidentally - or maybe not?) a leadership-trait-analysis of state leaders who had been successful in navigating through the COVID-19 pandemic with limited casualties and relative freedoms retained in their respective states.
 During my leadership-in-action project, I supported the international publicity of the Seoul-based NGO, Database Center of North Korean Human Rights.

 Hi everyone!
-I study Natural Sciences (Biochemistry and Nutrition) at the University of Leeds.
-My research project is about the structural changes in heart muscle cells in a condition called Dilated Cardiomyopathy.
-I also completed a placement year at Hoffmann-La Roche working in early clinical research and data sciences.
-For my Leadership in Action project, I went to Mexico City to work on a sustainability project with make_sense.
+I am a recent graduate in BSc Natural Sciences from the University of Leeds and an alumni of the Laidlaw Leadership and Research Scholarship.
+In my research project, I identified the structural changes in heart muscle cell organisation in a condition called Dilated Cardiomyopathy (see content section).
+I also completed a placement year at Roche Pharmaceuticals working on data science projects in the pharmaceutical research, early development, and product development departments.
+For my Leadership in Action project, I went to Mexico City to work on a sustainability project with make_sense (see content section).